http://www.publicbroadcasting.net/krwg/news/news.newsmain/article/1/0/1697756/Regional/NMSU.Professor.Patents.Liquid.Organic.Fertilizer

 accordance with the present invention comprises a two-phase

 process.
-The first phase comprises a successive extraction process
+The first phase comprises a successive extraction

-on an accelerated bio-leaching process wherein material,
+is based on an accelerated bio-leaching process wherein

-process, and a leachate (e.g., water and bacteria) is
+a batch process, and a leachate (e.g., water and bacteria) is

 re-circulated through the solid bed until the process of